 Improper Fraction to Mixed Number Calculator

-Welcome to the improper fraction to mixed number calculator - a tool which lets you convert an improper fraction to a mixed number in the blink of an eye.
-In the short article below, you'll learn the basics - such as what an improper fraction is.
-Also, we will show you step by step instructions on how to turn an improper fraction into a mixed number.
+Welcome to the improper fraction to mixed number calculator - a tool that lets you convert an improper fraction to a mixed number in the blink of an eye.
+In the short article below, you'll learn the basics - such as what an improper fraction is and the step-by-step instructions on how to turn an improper fraction into a mixed number.
+To do the opposite task, visit our mixed number to improper fraction calculator.

-Since you're already here, peeking 👀 at this improper fraction to mixed number calculator, we suspect that you may be interested in other fraction topics:
+Since you're already here, peeking 👀 at this improper fraction to mixed number calculator, we suspect you may be interested in other fraction topics.
+For that reason, we've built a comprehensive fractions calculator that can deal with seven basic fraction operations.
+If you simply want to do the opposite task to this tool

 What is an improper fraction?
 Improper fraction definition